JoeDoyle23/QUnitTeamCityDriver/readme.md

 -------------------------------
 As both .js files are part of your solution, they should both arrive on your build server when the latest sources are fetched.

- 1. Download [PhantomJS](http://code.google.com/p/phantomjs/downloads/list) (Static) and copy it out to your build server, to a known location, for example: `C:\PhantomJS.`
+ 1. Download [PhantomJS](http://phantomjs.org/download.html) and copy it out to your build server, to a known location, for example: `C:\PhantomJS.`
  2. Add a "Command Line" Build Step to your build in TeamCity which executes Tests.htm via PhantomJS
     **Command executable:** `C:\PhamtomJS\phantomjs.exe`
     **Command parameters:** `\Scripts\QUnitTeamCityDriver.phantom.js Tests.htm`